 At least 4 officers must attend officer training TWICE a year (summer and winter TLI)

-In order to achieve Distinguished Club status

 New officers should be with the outgoing officers to confer on how the officers perform their duties and how the officers work together for the good of the club

 *Audit-review of financial records.
 See “Items to prepare…" on p.
 39 of Club Leadership Handbook (Item 1310 Rev.3/2019)